StatEngine/se-documenation/docs/onboarding.md

 #### Choosing an integration method

-The second question you need to consider is - what is the integration method?
+The second question you should consider is - what is the integration method?

 Figure 1 describes our current integration methods.
 This file can also be downloaded [here](https://s3.amazonaws.com/statengine-public-assets/NFORS_Integrations.pdf).